Computing the Dimension of a Bipartition Matrix: The dimension algorithm

 \begin{example} Consider the matrix

-which contains the matrix in Example \ref{ex22} as a proper submatrix.
+This matrix has one more row and one more column than the matrix in Example \ref{ex22}.
 The row dimension of this matrix is $6$, the column dimension is $12$, and the entry dimension is $28$.
-Therefore, the dimension is $46$. \end{example}
+Therefore, its dimension is $46$. \end{example}

 \begin{example} Consider the matrix